-When using AnswerThePublic, it’s essential to understand how your account limits work, when they reset, and how to make the most of the features you have.
+When using AnswerThePublic, it’s essential to understand how the account limits work, when they reset, and how to make the most of the features a user has.
 This guide will explain the limits for daily searches, projects, and search listening alerts and how they function in different plans.

-Whether on a free plan or a subscription, your daily searches are limited.
+Whether on a free plan or a subscription, daily searches are limited.
 Free users can perform 3 searches per day, while our beginner subscription offers 100 searches daily.
-These searches automatically reset at midnight UTC, ensuring that you start each new day with a fresh set of search opportunities.
-Be sure to plan your searches accordingly to make the most of each day.
+These searches automatically reset at midnight UTC, ensuring that each new day starts with a fresh set of search opportunities.
+Be sure to plan the searches accordingly to make the most of each day.

 Projects: Stay Active Until Deleted